EMV: Everything You Need to Know

 How do EMV cards work?

-For consumers using an EMV card, the process is straightforward - when making a purchase, they simply dip or insert their card into a chip-enabled terminal and wait for the transaction to be authenticated.
+For consumers using an EMV card, the process is straightforward - when making a purchase, they simply dip or insert their card into a chip-enabled terminal or EMV card reader and wait for the transaction to be authenticated.
+For business owners, it’s important to have a point-of-sale (POS) system that is compatible with EMV technology, one that can read the card’s microchip.

 When a transaction takes place using an EMV card, a transaction number is generated which is unique and cannot be replicated.
 Even if a hacker tried to steal information from a payment system, duplicating the information from an EMV card would be of no benefit - because customer data is encrypted and the transaction number isn’t reusable.